Benjamin Mountfort

 Benjamin Woolfield Mountfort (13 March 1825 – 15 March 1898) was an English emigrant to New Zealand, where he became one of the country's most prominent 19th-century architects.
 He was instrumental in shaping the city of Christchurch's unique architectural identity and culture, and was appointed the first official Provincial Architect of the developing province of Canterbury.
-Heavily influenced by the Anglo-Catholic philosophy behind early Victorian architecture, he is credited with importing the Gothic revival style to New Zealand.
+Heavily influenced by the Anglo-Catholic philosophy behind early Victorian architecture, he is credited with importing the Gothic Revival style to New Zealand.
 His Gothic designs constructed in both wood and stone in the province are considered unique to New Zealand.
 Today, he is considered the founding architect of the province of Canterbury.

 Early life

-Mountfort was born in Birmingham, an industrial town in the Midlands of England.
+Mountfort was born on 13 March 1825 in Birmingham, an industrial town in the Midlands of England.
 He was the son of perfume manufacturer and jeweller Thomas Mountfort and his wife Susanna (née Woolfield).
-As a young adult he moved to London, where he was an early pupil of George Gilbert Scott (from 1841–46).
+As a young adult he moved to London, where he was an early pupil of George Gilbert Scott (from 1841 to 1846).
 He also studied architecture under the Anglo-Catholic architect Richard Cromwell Carpenter, whose medieval Gothic style of design was to have a lifelong influence on Mountfort.
 After completion of his training in 1848, Mountfort practised architecture in London.
-He married Emily Elizabeth Newman on 20 August 1850, and 18 days later the couple emigrated to New Zealand.
-They were some of the first settlers to the province of Canterbury, arriving on one of the famed First Four Ships, the Charlotte-Jane on 16 December 1850.
+He married Emily Elizabeth Newman on 20 August 1850, and 18 days later the couple emigrated to New Zealand, along with Benjamin's brother Charles Wheeler Mountfort and his wife Mary.
+They were some of the first settlers to the province of Canterbury, arriving on one of the famed First Four Ships, the Charlotte Jane, on 16 December 1850.
 These first settlers, known as "The Pilgrims", have their names engraved on marble plaques in Cathedral Square, Christchurch, in front of the cathedral that Mountfort helped to design.